kanika-chauhan389/DocuQuery-with-DailoGPT/README.md

 3. **Load a document**
    a) Choose between URL or PDF file in the sidebar
-   b) For URLs: Enter any webpage addressLimitations

-    DialoGPT may occasionally produce generic or repetitive responses

-    Processing large documents may take time on CPU

-    Web scraping depends on website accessibility and structure

-    Better performance requires GPU acceleration

-    Accuracy depends on the quality and relevance of the source document c)For PDFs: Upload a PDF file from your computer d)Click "Load Document"
+   b) For URLs: Enter any webpage addressLimitations c)For PDFs: Upload a PDF file from your computer d)Click "Load Document"
 4. **Ask questions**